A Modal Decomposition Approach to Topological Wave Propagation: Concluding Remarks

 By employing the results of modal decomposition, a formula was provided to accurately predict the true group velocity of propagating topological waves in finite 2D lattice systems, referred to as the mode-band matching method.
 While the standard (classical) definition group velocity cannot account for the finite modal spectrum excited by finite-band excitations, the mode-band matching method developed herein can, yielding greatly improved group velocity predictions across the topological bandwidth.
 Moreover, the same method was proven to be effective for damped topological wave propagation, and it was shown that edge-to-bulk transitions corresponding to sudden spikes in group velocity occur due to the relative energy shifting to the acoustic band for strongly damped systems.

-This alternative modal based perspective to topological propagation has many implications on the topological insulation community which has traditionally relied solely on dispersion characteristics to predict or evaluate topological insulator performance.
-Every finite linear system is governed by the same principal of modal superposition.
+This alternative modal based perspective to topological propagation has many implications on the topological insulation community which has traditionally relied predominantly on dispersion characteristics to predict or evaluate topological insulator performance.
+Every finite linear system is governed by the same principle of modal superposition.
 Hence, we have developed a tool that can greatly refine the computational predictions of topological protection and be employed for optimization routines similar to those of~\cite{Chen2021,Du2020,Christiansen2019}.
+Moreover, given the drastic speed up in computation time that the truncated modal solution offers, such iterative optimization efforts could be rapidly accelerated if explored in the finite domain.
 In addition, it should be studied how the topology of the dispersion relations are related to the convergence of the modal decompositions, so that optimization of the lattice structure could be proposed.
 For example, how can one influence the density of the underlying closely space modes and their phases, since these affect greatly the propagating topological wave.
+Future works could explore the same modal based methodologies applied to more realistic 3D elastic domains governed by the balance of linear momentum.
+While one would expect the findings of section~\ref{Subsec: Modal Decomp} to apply to other band topologies that are capable of producing spectrally and spatially localized edge states in the band gap, future studies could explore this directly by studying helical waves produced by spin-Hall and combined models from the perspective of modal superposition.
 Additional extensions of this methodology could include topics such as optimization of topological wave performance across the entirety of the effective topological bandwidth, optimization based on stochastic or unknown excitation profiles, damping matrix optimization for group velocity control, and nonlinear continuation for traveling waves using a greatly reduced basis of modes.

 \textbf{Acknowledgments}\\ This work is supported in part by the National Science Foundation Graduate Research Fellowship Program, Grant No.~DGE – 1746047.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.